 The International Music Manager’s Forum (IMMF) represents featured artist music managers and through them the featured artists (performers and authors) themselves.

-Featured artist music managers are uniquely placed to comment on music industry issues, as they are the only group of professionals that deal with every aspect of the music industry and the copyright system as it applies to music on a daily basis.
-The creativity of Featured Artists drives the global business of music and all the intermediary processes that sit between the creator (Artist) and the consumer (Fan).
-The role of the artist entertainment manager includes interfacing and negotiating with phonogram producers (record companies), music publishers, Agents and Touring Companies, Sponsorship and Merchandising entities, as well as ensuring that all the available income streams, including those from collecting societies, are properly managed – so that the creative artist is empowered to create.
+Music managers and self-managed artists are uniquely placed to comment on music industry issues, as they are the only group of professionals that deal with every aspect of the music industry and the copyright system as it applies to music on a daily basis.
+The creativity of artists drives the global business of music and all the intermediary processes that sit between the creator (Artist) and the consumer (Fan).
+The role of the manager includes interfacing and negotiating with phonogram producers (record companies), music publishers, Agents and Touring Companies, Sponsorship and Merchandising entities, as well as ensuring that all the available income streams, including those from collecting societies, are properly managed – so that the creative artist is empowered to create.

 Most other long-term legal relationships entered into by featured artists are usually with third parties whose commercial interests may often differ from those of the artists themselves.
-Music artist managers are not only responsible for every aspect of the artist’s career, but are also generally remunerated on a commission basis – so income streams generated by the artist also directly affect those of the manager.
-Thus the IMMF represents the collective interests of both, music managers and their musicians, and acts to ensure that their voice is heard.
+Managers are not only responsible for every aspect of the artist’s career, but are also generally remunerated on a commission basis – so income streams generated by the artist also directly affect those of the manager.
+Thus the IMMF represents the collective interests of both, music managers and the artists, and acts to ensure that their voice is heard.

-The core mission of the IMMF is to keep a watch on the economic and legal interests of artists.
+IMMF keeps a watch on the economic and legal interests of artists.
 Our vision is to create better trading conditions for all artists around the world.
 Therefore the IMMF advocates for and promotes the artists’ and managers’ issues to foster awareness of the importance of creativity for both its economic and cultural worth.
 It is essential to engage with organisations that have such a voice in the shaping of the new content industries.

 IMMF connections include: